bcit-ltc/vault/README.md

 # HashiCorp Vault configured with Terraform

-This project deploys HashiCorp Vault resources and stores the state remotely in Azure Blob Storage.
+This project uses Terraform to deploy Vault resources; backend state is stored remotely in Azure blob storage.

 ## Prerequisites

 - Terraform >= 1.0
-- Azure subscription with permissions to create resources
-- Azure CLI
 - Vault CLI
+- Azure CLI for state storgage

+### Optional

+- if using OIDC auth, Azure app pre-configuration required
-- Kubernetes CLI (for `modules/kubernetes-auth`)
+- if using Kubernetes auth, Kubernetes CLI and cluster required

 ## Getting Started

-Clone this repo and install the requirements.

 > [!IMPORTANT]
 > Modules should be applied incrementally.
-> Start by commenting-out the following special modules in `main.tf`:
+> Start by commenting-out the following modules in `main.tf`:
 >
 > - Mod 2: Identity and access management
 > - Mod 3: Kubernetes mounts, backend config, and roles